TedHusted/awake/awake.md/awake.md

 Leto: I am in the kitchen, parental.

-Phoebe enters the kitchen and drapes her ceremonial cloak over one of the back of the closest bench.
+Phoebe enters the kitchen and drapes her ceremonial cloak and handbag over the back of the closest bench.

 A six-sided table dominates the kitchen.
 Surrounding the table is three curved, plush benches.
 An adolescent grey sits at one of the benches, hunched over a tablet.
 He glances up as Phoebe takes a seat.